javieroot/Getting-and-Cleaning-Data/README.md

 #### Process Getting and Cleaning Data
 If you want to run the process on your pc , you should clone the repository and run the file run_analysis.R considering that you must change the working directory and have the plyr library installed.
+When you run the file run_analisys.R clean_data.txt the files described above clean_data.txt and data_set_with_the_averages.txt  will be generated.

-This analysis has only been tested on the Fedora 20 operating system.
+This process has only been
+tested on the Fedora 20 operating system.
 For more details about the process you should see the book code and/or code file run_analysis.R